karooolis/til/html-css/recaptcha-for-spam-detection.md

-# reCAPTCHA for robot detection
+# reCAPTCHA for spam detection

 reCaptcha is an open source project authored by Google that protects website's against spam and abuse.